 - The cost may be more than you want to spend for use on a single flight.
 If you plan to use it frequently, then it’s well worth the price.
 If you like the idea of an airplane cushion, but don't like the price of the Fly Tot, perhaps look at a less expensive alternative.

 - This might seem obvious, but to be clear, there is no benefit to a Fly-Tot if you have a lap infant without an extra seat.
 If you purchased a seat for your little one, research the requirements of your airline as they may require a child restraint device for children under 2 years old.
 If you choose to bring a car seat as your child restraint device, the Fly-Tot will also not help.

 So would I recommend the Fly-Tot?
 Yes!
+It has helped my children sleep on every long flight we've taken.
 I’m looking forward to having it for future flights and will likely get a second one when we start buying a seat for our son.

 Travelling with older kids?
 Come visit us at

 Come join our growing Facebook group of Family Travellers.
 We are parents who share our experiences and get answers to our Family Travel related questions.
 Join here.